 Descending to the towpath at the end of the railings walk under the bridge, which carries Whitmore Road.
 It has a white strip painted on the brickwork over the towpath.
 I presume this is a visual warning to tall people (or cyclists) to watch their head as they pass through.
 The height of bridge arches was one reason why barge horses tended to be powerful, but mid-height, animals and why the tractors that sometimes replaced them were not full size agricultural models.
 In 1956 horses ceased to work on commercial freight traffic on the Regents Canal.
 I have never seen a barge horse on the towpath - or a tractor either for that matter.

-Beyond the bridge, at a point where a path leads away from the towpath, is an old crab apple tree.
+Beyond the bridge, at a point where a path leads away from the towpath and by which is an outdoor stage, is an old crab apple tree.
 It is growing in a little flower bed and, I think, may have been planted here as a pip.
-Evidently, according an article in Waterfront (the magazine for the Friends of the Canal and River Trust), it was once quite common for boaters to plant crab apple trees.
-The fruit would then be picked and fermented to make ‘verjuice’, a sour condiment that would compliment fish.
-In 2018 the Riviera Buskival was held here.
-There were a number of buskers performing (5) and the event was enjoyed by many - how good it would be to see a similar event organised to celebrate the lifting of the lockdown.
+Evidently, according an article in Waterfront (a magazine published by the Canal and River Trust), it was once quite common for boaters to plant crab apple trees.
+Once grown the fruit would then be picked and fermented to make ‘verjuice’, a sour condiment that would compliment fish.
+In 2018 the Riviera Buskival was held here, a number of buskers performing on the stage.
+(5).

 ‘Crab Apple Corner’ marks the start of the heart of the Riviera, Hackney’s own La Prom, and, it is possible to stop for refreshment at several places between the tree and the Kingsland Road bridge.
 A few yards beyond the open fronted Towpath Cafe is Arepa and Co, (which specialises in Venezuelan food - an arepa is a small corn cake) that offers a glimpse, or at least a taste, of South America.